friends-of-presta/security-advisories/_posts/2023-08-24-tvcmsblog.md

 ## Description

-The methods `TvcmsVideoTabConfirmDeleteModuleFrontController::run()` and `TvcmsVideoTabSaveVideoModuleFrontController::run()` has sensitive SQL calls that can be executed with a trivial http call and exploited to forge a SQL injection.
+The methods `TvcmsVideoTabConfirmDeleteModuleFrontController::run()` and `TvcmsVideoTabSaveVideoModuleFrontController::run()` have sensitive SQL calls that can be executed with a trivial HTTP call and exploited to forge a SQL injection.

-If your server do not manage correctly these HTTP headers (which will be the case of all servers not manage by professional system administrator), you are concerned :
+If your server do not manage correctly these HTTP headers (which will be the case for all servers not managed by a professional system administrator), you are concerned:

 - CLIENT_IP
 - X_FORWARDED_FOR